rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_create-debug-environment.md

 ## Creating a Cloud Debug Environment

-You can create a debug environment for the cloud runtime component/package for a deployment in 2 ways in the rapyuta.io platform.
+You can create a debug environment for any cloud runtime component in a deployment.
+Do the following to create a debug environment

 {{%notice note%}}
-Debug environment works best if your deployments are atleast above 1 core i.e small.
+Debug environment works best if your cloud runtime component is atleast above 1 core i.e small.
 {{%/notice%}}

-{{%notice note%}}
-Same debug environment with different names throws an error  in the same project.
-{{%/notice%}}

-1. In the rapyuta.io console, go to **Development > Debug Environment** and click **Add Debug Environment**.
+1. In the deployment details page, click the **Debug Environment** drop-down menu, select the component and then select the executable for which you want to create a debug environment.
   The **Create New Debug Environment** page is displayed.

 2. In the **Create New Debug Environment** page, do the following.
   a.
 In the **Name** field, type a name for the debug environment.
-  b.
-From the **Deployment Name** drop-down menu, select the deployment for which you want to connect to a debug environment.
-  c.
-From the **component Name** and **Executable Name** drop-down menus, select the component and the component that you want to debug respectively.
+{{%notice note%}}
+Same debug environment with different names throws an error  in the same project.
+{{%/notice%}}

   d.
 Click the capabilities that you want to use to debug the executable.

     * **IDE**: